 They say there’s no place like home for the holidays – and it’s true.
 With extended families scattered across the country, the holidays are a time when friends and family come home to Trumbull County, and you need to be prepared with ideas!

-Here is your guide to the holidays in Trumbull County for visiting friends and family…
+Here is your guide to the holidays in Trumbull County for visiting friends and family…from a local!

-The first thing that comes to mind, of course, is food – the kind of food you can only find in Trumbull County.
+The first thing that comes to mind, of course, is food.
+The kind of food you can only find in Trumbull County.
 Some classics include a sub from Sub Stop in Newton Falls, Sunrise Inn’s pizza and peppers, and The Hot Dog Shoppe (with the cheese fries, duh).

 “Where do we go to look at some pretty holiday lights?!”